-On Monday night, we had plans to take the kids to a local Hawaiian shaved ice shack as a special treat.
+Last week, we had all sorts of grand plans to take the kids to a get a special treat.
 However, then reality (and the mom guilt) hit.

-Y’all, two hours later I woke up to a gentle voice asking me, “Do you want to come say goodnight to the boys?”
+Y’all, two hours later I woke up to a gentle voice asking me, “Do you want to come to say goodnight to the boys?”
 I was still quite groggy, but what I’d heard shocked me.
 My husband ended up bringing the boys in to kiss me goodnight.
 (Thankfully the baby slept through that two minutes of family prayer and goodnight kiss chaos!)

-It ate at me, as it does all of us.
+The guilt ate at me, as it does all of us.

 My kids deserve better.
 They deserve a mom who plays with them and shows them how much beauty there is in life.
 My kids deserve to go on a promised family night outing.
 Of course, they also deserve outings and park trips and zoo trips.
-Because they deserve the activity they need to get worn out so that bedtimes are doable – and not the nightmares they’ve become.
+Because they deserve the activity they need to get worn out so that bedtimes are doable – and not the nightmares they’ve become.My Anxiety – AGAIN.

 And then, a simple truth flickered in the background of my memory.

-It took reminding myself, several times, that no damage had been done… that my body was healing and needed the rest… and that my children still loved me.
+It took reminding myself, several times, that no damage had been done… that my body obviously needed the rest… and that my children still loved me.
 I needed prayer and a gentle heavenly reminder that, had I been in my kids’ shoes, I’d have understood and forgiven already.
 It took words of encouragement from both my husband and one of my sisters.
 I reminded myself again and again that my kids are turning into loving, forgiving people.
-And that we’ll still go get Hawaiin shaved ice – another day.
+And that we still got Hawaiin shaved ice – another day.